Peperonata without frying anything

-With the arrival of the warm season, we really enjoy finding a side dish that is always ready and cold to savor.
+With the arrival of warmer weather, we really like to have a ready cold side dish to enjoy.

 For this reason, a little tired of the usual salads, today I prepared a light peperonata.

-The preparation and cooking methods ensure that the finished dish doesn’t have that ‘boiled’ feeling that I don’t like, but almost seems traditionally fried, which it actually isn’t.
+The preparation and cooking methods ensure that the finished dish does not have that “boiled” sensation that I really don’t like, but instead looks almost traditionally fried, which in fact it isn’t.

-To achieve this, we need a rather large baking tray, so that the water contained in the vegetables evaporates without boiling them.
+For this we need to use a fairly wide baking pan so that the water contained in the vegetables evaporates without boiling them.

-To avoid this, I will not add tomatoes, but, just before the end, I will add the tomato paste, which is an option.
+To avoid this I will not add the tomatoes, but, just before the end I will add the tomato paste, which is an option.

 thought for you: